What is Bloatware and How to Remove It

 6. Select Empty Trash.

-Alternatively, you can also use Spotlight to find apps you want to delete.
+Alternatively, you can use Spotlight to find apps you want to delete.
 But if the program didn't come from the App Store, you'll need to use the above steps instead to delete it.

 Android